 Do you suffer from frequent pain symptoms?
-In this article, I will focus on tools for managing chronic pain which you can incorporate into your life that will help break the cycle of chronic pain and empower you to take better control of your days…so that you can always look forward to each one.
+If you do, you are not alone.
+In this article, I will provide tips for managing chronic pain that will help you break the cycle of chronic pain and empower you to take better control of your days…so that you can always look forward to each one.

 In my last article, I discussed the cycle of chronic pain and how it works.
 This article covers essential tools for managing chronic pain symptoms.
 The following are eight practical ways in which you can help your mind and body take control of the pain.

 Accept the Pain…Then Move Forward